corefan/xenko-docs/manual/xenko-for-unity-developers/index.md

 2. Select the default scene in the asset picker and click **OK**.

-For more information about scenes, see [Introduction to scenes](../game-studio/scenes.md).
+For more information about scenes, see [Scenes](../game-studio/scenes.md).

 ## Entities vs GameObjects